Cattn/meta-vision-glasses/README.md

 ## ⚠ Limitations & Planned Fixes

-### 🖱 Mouse Dependency
+### 🖱 Discord Feature Temporarily Disabled

-- The program currently requires mouse access for certain elements.
+- Due to the recent update enabling full headless mode, the Discord feature is temporarily non-functional.
-- Future updates will remove this requirement, allowing for full headless operation.
+- A future update will restore this feature.

-### 🔄 Chrome Restriction
+### ✖️ Chrome Restriction

 - You **must close all instances of Chrome** using the designated profile before running the script.